 Princeton in Spain, a quality program for advanced Spanish students, will hold its 8th session from May 30 - June 27, 2015, in Toledo, Spain

-During the last five years, the program has been evolving and growing stronger while remaining true to the spirit in which it was born: meeting the needs of Princeton students who are willing to immerse in the Spanish culture to strengthen their language skills, to expand their intellect, and to explore their capacity for working in foreign environments.
+During the last six years, the program has been evolving and growing stronger while remaining true to the spirit in which it was born: meeting the needs of Princeton students who are willing to immerse in the Spanish culture to strengthen their language skills, to expand their intellect, and to explore their capacity for working in foreign environments.
 Toledo is a museum-like city that has a lot to offer to the curious mind.

 The program is based in a privileged enclave, the former convent of San Juan de la Penitencia, and we work in partnership with the renowned Fundación José Ortega y Gasset – Gregorio Marañón

 , with a satellite center in Toledo.
 The program is, however, the product of Princeton’s Department of Spanish & Portuguese, so we travel to Toledo with the same high standards for academic excellence.
 Syllabus, course materials, and even half of the faculty, are a Princeton product.